-However, in 2010, Smither proved that he was the man for the job as his program continued to get better.
-The Tigers posted their twelfth winning season in the college’s 51-year football history when Smither’s troops finished with a 5-4 overall record and a 4-2 mark in the Mississippi Association of Community and Junior Colleges (MACJC) North Division.
+Smither proved that he was the man for the job as his program continued to get better in 2010.
+The Tigers posted their 12th winning season in the college’s 51-year football history at 5-4 with a 4-2 mark in the MACJC North Division.

-Smither helped Northeast garnered national attention during week six of the season after the Tigers were able to knock off defending MACJC State Champion East Mississippi 49-42 in a shootout in Scooba where Tiger running back Jaquise Cook (Ripley) Ran for 267 yards and four scores against the Lions.
-Cook was awarded the National Junior College Athletic Association (NJCAA) Player of the Week honors following his week six performance.
+Smither helped Northeast garner countrywide attention during week six of the season after the Tigers knocked off defending MACJC State Champion East Mississippi Community College 49-42 in a shootout in Scooba.
+Northeast running back Jaquise Cook ran for 267 yards and four scores against the Lions and was named the NJCAA Player of the Week for his performance.

-Northeast finished the 2011 regular season campaign at 6-3 and clinched a postseason berth for the first time since 2005.
-Their 4-2 mark in division play for the second year in a row would place them as the North runner-up, behind eventual NJCAA National Champion East Mississippi Community College.
+The Tigers missed the playoffs due to MACJC tiebreaker rules that season, but Smither led his bunch past that threshold one year later.Northeast finished 2011 with a 6-3 record and clinched a postseason berth for the first time in six years.
+Their 4-2 mark in league play for the second year in a row placed them as the MACJC North Division runner-up behind eventual NJCAA National Champion East Mississippi.

-Smither began his coaching career as a graduate assistant at Delta State University in 1995, later accepting a coaching position at Cleveland (Miss.)
-High School in 1997.
-He made the move to community college coaching in 1998, joining the staff at Coahoma Community College.
-From 1999-2006, Smither enjoyed stints at East Side High School (Miss.), H.L.
-Bourgeois High School (Louisiana), while also working at the Division-I level as an assistant coach at Mississippi Valley State University (2002-04).
+Smither began his coaching career as a graduate assistant at Delta State University in 1995 and later accepted a position at Cleveland High School in 1997.
+He received his inaugural taste of MACJC football in 1998 by joining the staff at Coahoma Community College.